minetest/minetest/doc/lua_api.md

     * Useful for storing custom data *independently of worlds*.
     * Must be called during mod load time.
     * Can read or write to this directory at any time.
-    * It's possible that multiple Minetest instances are running at the same time, which may lead to corruption if you are not careful.
+    * It's possible that multiple Luanti instances are running at the same time, which may lead to corruption if you are not careful.
 * `minetest.is_singleplayer()`
 * `minetest.features`: Table containing API feature flags